Tomer-Lavan/rick-and-morty-api/README.md

 - Tests: The folder tests contain all endpoints testing using pytest.

 ## Usage Explanation
-The project is attached with a postman collection.
+The project is attached with a postman collection that can be downloaded from the postman folder.
 To use the API, you need to follow these steps:

 - Authentication: Obtain an access token by sending a POST request to the /auth/login endpoint with your username and password.
 Use this token in the Authorization header for subsequent requests.

 - Fetching Data: Access the desired endpoint by sending a GET request with any required query parameters.
+Add the token Authorization header Bearer token.
 For example, to fetch characters with the status "Alive", you would send a GET request to /characters?status=Alive.

 - Filtering and Pagination: Use query parameters to filter results and paginate through them.
 For example, to get the second page of episodes, you would send a GET request to /characters?page=2.